Adamantia/covid19-mit-teamd004/statsamerica_dataset/README.md

 *The FIPS of some states like California need to include number one at the beginning of the request.

-##  We choose the states among the top five biggest COVID-19 occurrences
+##  The top five biggest COVID-19 occurrences

 ### California